Best Pediatric Nurse Practitioner Programs in Texas

 Online & Campus Based - Visit Website

-The University of Texas at El Paso offers a Pediatric Acute Care Nurse Practitioner MSN concentration.
-This hybrid program prepares nurses to care for infants, children, adolescents, and young adults with complex acute, chronic, and critical conditions.
-The 49-credit hour program spans two calendar years with 765 clinical hours.
-It features flexible seven-week didactic courses for working professionals.
-Graduates qualify for PACNP certification through the Pediatric Nursing Certification Board.
-Tuition is $552 per credit hour for Texas residents and $782 for non-residents.
-The program follows AACN and NONPF standards and requires travel up to 200 miles for clinical placements.
+The Pediatric Acute Care Nurse Practitioner MSN concentration at The University of Texas at El Paso is a hybrid program preparing nurses to care for infants to young adults with complex acute, chronic, and critical conditions.
+It requires 49 credit hours over two years with 765 clinical hours, featuring flexible seven-week courses.
+Graduates qualify for PACNP certification, with tuition at $552 per credit for residents and $782 for non-residents.
+The program follows AACN and NONPF standards and may require travel up to 200 miles for clinical placements.
+No entrance exam is specified as required.

 - Pediatric Acute Care concentration